-9. 77% of businesses that exceeded their revenue goals in 2018 have a documented personalization strategy, while 74% have a dedicated budget for it.
+Of companies that surpassed their revenue goals in 2018, 77% had a documented personalization strategy, while 74% had a budget for executing the strategy.

 To reduce customer turnover, you’d better make shoppers feel special.
 Modern companies use customized landing pages, history-based product recommendations, other techniques to deliver a unique shopping experience to each customer.
 Personalized marketing means delivering individualized content through data analysis and automated tools – fundamental parts of customer retention technology.